 Lewis Hamilton holds the record for the most Formula 1 podiums.
-The British driver has finished in the top three on 192 occasions so far in his illustrious career.
+The British driver has finished in the top three on almost 200 occasions so far in his illustrious career.
 He set a new record for most podium finishes at the 2020 Spanish Grand Prix, where he overtook Michael Schumacher’s former record of 155 top three appearances.

 Four current drivers feature in the top ten on the all-time list of most Formula 1 podiums.
 Hamilton is joined in the top ten by Fernando Alonso, Max Verstappen and Valtteri Bottas.
 Alain Prost and Ayrton Senna are the only drivers who have not raced in Formula 1 this millennium who remain in the top ten of most Formula 1 podiums.
 They are two of six drivers who’ve recorded a century of podium finishes in F1.
 Below, we take a look at the drivers who’ve recorded over 100 podium finishes in Formula 1.